Slow Complexification: 4. Rate of Change of the Specific Complexity: Large

 Unfortunately, it is very difficult to distinguish rapidly rotating plasmas in these experiments from their non-rotating counterparts.
 To understand why, note that what is actually observed in these experiments is the polarization of protons emitted as $\Lambda$/$\overline{\Lambda}$ hyperons, produced in the collision, decay.
 This polarization is however apparently disrupted by the higher temperatures as the impact energy increases.
 The upshot is that the observed effect actually becomes \emph{smaller} at higher energies, as can be seen clearly in \cite{kn:STARcoll,kn:STARcoll2}.
 It is already difficult to detect at 200 GeV impact energy, and it is not detectable at all in the ALICE observations \cite{kn:bed}.

 Thus, while it is rather plausible that the extreme vorticities arising in these experiments lead to very low complexification rates, we have at present no way to identify the relevant collisions.

 We might instead turn to phenomenological studies of the vortical QGP, analogous to \cite{kn:sahoo}; but these are as yet in their infancy (see for example \cite{kn:kshitish,kn:dutta} and their references), and the studies so far are necessarily based on very specific models.
 In \cite{kn:kshitish} there is, as the holographic model predicts, an increase in both the entropy and energy densities at fixed temperature, as the vorticity increases.
 (Recall from our discussion above that both the entropy and the physical mass of an AdS$_5$-Kerr black hole do increase, at fixed temperature, with increasing specific angular momentum; it is only the specific entropy that decreases.)
-However, these changes are only significant at extremely large vorticities (up to 2 fm$^{-1}$), so this model does not predict any observable effect in current experiments.
+However, these changes are only significant at extremely large vorticities (up to 2 fm$^{-1}$), far beyond values attained in current experiments.
 It will be interesting to see whether this remains the case as these models are further developed.

-It may well be, as mentioned earlier, that $L$ is so large that $\mathfrak{j}/L$ is too small for vorticity to have a substantial impact on the rate of specific complexification in all plasmas currently accessible to experiment.
-It would be interesting to investigate whether this is also the case for the QGP which formed during the very early Universe \cite{kn:raf}.
+Similar questions arise for the plasmas which existed in the early Universe \cite{kn:raf}.

 To summarise: no definite evidence for conditions that would imply substantial decreases in rates of complexification with increasing QGP vorticity is seen in current experiments or in the early phenomenological models.
 In view of the difficulties in observing QGP vorticity at all ---$\,$ the first definitive announcement appeared in 2017 ---$\,$ this is perhaps to be expected.
-We believe that the effect is real, however, and we feel that there is reason to hope that progress on the experimental \cite{kn:nica} and phenomenological fronts will eventually help to settle these questions.
+We believe that the effect is real, however, and we feel that there is reason to hope that progress on the experimental \cite{kn:nica} and phenomenological fronts will eventually help to settle these questions, if indeed the rate of complexification is associated with observable effects.

 We can still ask a theoretical question, however: is the purported ability of large specific angular momenta (effectively) to halt the complexification of the boundary matter reflected in the interior of the bulk black hole?
 We now attempt to answer this.